 Josh Has Been on Reality TV for Years

-The Duggar dad — who shares seven children, Mackynzie, Michael, Marcus, Maryella, Mason, Meredith and Madyson with his wife of nearly 13 years — first appeared on 14 Kids and Pregnant Again!, a TV documentary focused on the Duggar family for Discovery Health.
+The Duggar dad — who shares seven children, Mackynzie, Michael, Marcus, Maryella, Mason, Meredith and Madyson with his wife of more than 14 years — first appeared on 14 Kids and Pregnant Again!, a TV documentary focused on the Duggar family for Discovery Health.
 Four years later, 19 Kids and Counting (then titled 17 Kids and Counting) began on TLC, which also starred Josh and the rest of his large family.
 He stopped appearing on the show in 2014, though it did not end until the following year.

 The Duggar family has also been the subject of several spinoff documentaries, including 16 Children and Moving In, Raising 16 Children, On the Road With 16 Children, Duggars Big Family Album and GrandDuggar First Birthday.
 Additionally, Josh and his wife documented the birth of their third child, Marcus, during a documentary special titled 19 Kids and Counting: GrandDuggar Makes 3!.